 Also, it would be best if you didn’t use a leash with a collar the same way you might with a dog.
 Cats’ necks aren’t as strong as dogs’, and if they pull away from you in excitement on a walk, you will likely hurt them.
 So, it’s best to always use a leash with a body harness.

 And if you’re using a breakaway collar, then using it with a leash means that the cat will likely escape as soon as they do pull.
 So, a harness is always best.
-But be careful to never leave your cat tied up with a harness and leash.
+But be careful never to leave your cat tied up with a harness and leash.
 Because they’re inescapable, they can’t get away from any predators.

 How do I choose a cat harness?